LncLabs/file-upload/README.md

 - Web based file browser to easily access and possibly manage files.
 - Ability to upload multiple files and multiple/diff folders.
-- Private Folder for each user (?)
 - Discord Webhooks Integration for better logging (errors, and stuff...)
-- Posibility to make any user upload their stuff to their own folder.
 - Self API to allow uploads without Discord authentication.
 - A more user-friendly web interface.
 - More security/general improvements.
+- Ability to make files/folders private (?)